 Each broker will usually provide its traders with the exact trading times for the listed stock index assets.

 Some key elements in trading indices

 The first step on the journey to trading stock indices profitably is to pull the charts of the asset to be traded.
-You can get charts for the Dow, Nasdaq, S&P500, DAX, SMI, CAC40, FTSE100 and ASX200 from the FXCM MT4 trading platform.
+You can get charts for the Dow, Nasdaq, S&P500, DAX, SMI, CAC40, FTSE100, and ASX200 from the Quotex binary options trading platform.
 These charts will be used to analyze trades.

-Some indices like the Nikkei 225 can be traded with a great degree of success as it closely mirrors the movement of the DJ30.
-The US is Japan’s biggest export consumer so it hardly a surprise that the activity of investors on the US markets will have a multiplier effect on the Japanese stock market, which lists companies whose products are used by US companies and consumers.
-The best time to trade the Nikkei 225 using this correlation is the first few minutes of the open of the Japanese market.
+Some indices like the Nikkei 225 can be traded with a great degree of success as they closely mirror the movement of the DJ30.
+The US is Japan’s biggest export consumer so it is hardly a surprise that the activity of investors on the US markets will have a multiplier effect on the Japanese stock market, which lists companies whose products are used by US companies and consumers.
+The best time to trade the Nikkei 225 using this correlation is the first few minutes of the opening of the Japanese market.
 The OptionBuilder trade type with its customizable expiry is a suitable option to use.